viamrobotics/docs/docs/ml/_index.md

 For other use cases, consider [creating custom functionality with a module](/registry/create/).

-{{% alert title="Note" color="note" %}}
-See [Integrate Viam with ChatGPT to Create a Companion Robot](/tutorials/projects/integrating-viam-with-openai/) for an example of using Viam to add object detection, speech recognition, natural language processing, and speech synthesis capabilities to a machine.
-{{% /alert %}}

 Viam provides two services that enable machine learning capabilities: the [ML model](/ml/deploy/) service and the [Computer Vision](/ml/vision/) service.

 The ML model service deploys and runs a machine learning model, such as a TensorFlow or ONNX model, on your machine and makes its output accessible to other services.